zachreborn/terraform-modules/modules/aws/transit_gateway/route/README.md

 <h3 align="center">Transit Gateway Route Module</h3>
   <p align="center">
-    This module configures a route within a transit gateway route table.
+    This module configures one or more routes in a route table of a transit gateway.
+The module requires one or more CIDR blocks and destination transit gateway attachment id to route those CIDR blocks to.
+The module can also be used to create blackhole routes by setting the blackhole variable to true.
     <br />
     <a href="https://github.com/zachreborn/terraform-modules"><strong>Explore the docs »</strong></a>
     <br />